trainSingleR: Train the SingleR classifier

 ref

 A numeric matrix of expression values where rows are genes and columns are reference samples (individual cells or bulk samples).
 Each row should be named with the gene name.
-In general, the expression values are expected to be log-transformed, see Details.
+In general, the expression values are expected to be normalized and log-transformed, see Details.

 Alternatively, a SummarizedExperiment object containing such a matrix.